MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltreleasecontext.md

 # FltReleaseContext function

 ## -description

-<b>FltReleaseContext</b> decrements the reference count on a context.
+**FltReleaseContext** decrements the reference count on a context.

 ## -parameters

 ### -param Context

-[in]
-Pointer to the context.
+[in] Pointer to the context.
 Must be a valid pointer to a context object for a volume, instance, stream, or stream handle.
-This parameter is required and cannot be <b>NULL</b>.
+This parameter is required and cannot be **NULL**.

 ## -returns